Cinzq4615/duckdb-leak-reproduction/README.md

 # DuckDB Memory Leak Reproduction

 We believe we've discovered a memory leak somewhere in DuckDB during the running of one of our services.
-This long-lived process sees continually growing RSS (resident set size) memory until we disable (via feature flag) all DuckDB activity.
+This long-lived process sees continually growing RSS (resident set size) memory until we disable (via feature flag) all DuckDB activity, at which point the RSS plateaus.

 We've written the code in this repository to approximate what our service is doing.
 In short it performs the following: